Your First Go Program: A Gentle Introduction to "Hello, World!"

 func main() { // ... }

-keyword is used to declare a function.
+The func keyword is used to declare a function.

-function is the first function that gets executed.
+mainis a special function name in Go.
+When you run an executable Go program, themainfunction is the first function that gets executed.
 It serves as the entry point of your program.- The empty parentheses

-function takes no arguments. - The curly braces
+()indicate that themainfunction takes no arguments. - The curly braces

-define the body of the function, containing the code that will be executed when the function is called.
+{}define the body of the function, containing the code that will be executed when the function is called.

 fmt.Println("Hello, World!")